 At Fairlight Primary and Nursery School, we will make every effort to keep the school open in the event of severe weather.
 However if it becomes difficult to open the school safely or if staff, parents and pupils are at risk travelling to and from school, then we are left with no option but to close.

 - How will I find out?
 We need your up-to-date contact details so that we can text you when we have made a decision.
-We will also post a message on our school website.
+We will Text using the school messaging system and also post a message on our school website.
 We will endeavour to let Heart FM and The Argus know, however this is not a priority as we can contact parents directly.
-In the morning, we will make a decision by 7.30am so that parents can begin to plan their day.
-In the event that the school has to close during the day, we will let parents know the time we are closing and when we expect parents to collect their children.
+In the morning, we will make a decision by 7.00am so that parents can begin to plan their day.
+In the event that the school has to close during the day, we will let parents know via out messaging service, the time we are closing and when we expect parents to collect their children.

 - Shall I call to check if the school is closed or closing?
 No!
 We need to keep the phone lines free in case we need to contact individual parents.
 Also, we cannot ring you if you leave a message asking us to contact you to tell you if the school is closed.
 Please check your mobile or the website.